New research has uncovered a surprise link between a common bacterial toxin found in the gut and inflammatory bowel disease (IBD).

 The research, furthermore, identifies the oxazole class of aromatic organic compounds as a new source of environmental and microbial triggers of gastrointestinal inflammation.

-Dr Fred Collin, a postdoctoral researcher in Prof Maxwell’s lab, who carried out key aspects of the work says: ‘These findings will advance our understanding of how gut inflammation associated with IBD may be triggered and offer new hope of potential future therapy.”
+Dr Fred Collin, a postdoctoral researcher in Professor Maxwell’s lab, who carried out key aspects of the work says: ‘These findings will advance our understanding of how gut inflammation associated with IBD may be triggered and offer new hope of potential future therapy.”

 The research team point out that advances in genome-wide association studies have established genetic links with the development of IBD.
 But environmental elements and host reactions have yet to bet precisely defined.